ChenYangyao/project-leetcode-solution/problems/problem695.md

     -3  -3  0   0   0
     0   -3  -3  -3  -3
     ```
     The maximal element 13 now is the answer.
+While all the negative elements represnt the indexs of parent nodes .